Alonso-del-Arte/chess/doc/GameRules.md

 FEN: 1R2qkrq/2N1p1p1/1p6/1P5r/pn1P4/P7/1nP2NP1/4K2R w K - 0 1

 Whether it's good strategy to castle with a rook under threat is a matter that
-is a matter that's outside the scope of this document.
+is outside the scope of this document.

 On a physical set, the castling player generally performs the move with two hands, one for the king and one for the pertinent rook.
 At least that's the case